On This Page

 We focus on congenital neuromuscular conditions that affect nerves and muscles and that typically worsen with age.
 They include muscular dystrophy, myotonic dystrophy, spinal muscular atrophy, peripheral neuropathies (such as Charcot-Marie-Tooth disease), and generalized muscle and nerve issues (such as mitochondrial disorders).

-The Muscular Dystrophy Association recognizes Gillette’s Neuromuscular Clinic as a leader in providing multidisciplinary care to manage these often incurable but treatable conditions.
+The Muscular Dystrophy Association recognizes Gillette’s Neuromuscular Clinic as a leader in providing interdisciplinary care to manage these often incurable but treatable conditions.

 Why Choose Gillette?